aragon/nest/course-fund-request-cryptominded.md

 Terrence Yang, Founder Yang Ventures & cryptocurrency fund advisor

 -----

+Thank you for considering this request for funding.
 We're looking forward to a partnership with the Aragon Nest fund & the Aragon community